stoyonaga/EECS-Notes/README.md

 If you would like to contribute your own course materials, or to improve my scripts, please create a pull request.
 Thank you!

 # Recent Updates
+    - [02/17/22]: Added EECS 4161 helper tool to crack Vigenere Ciphers with a very limited ciphertext quantity.
     - [02/14/22]: Added EECS 4161 helper tool for the Kasiski Attack script on Vigenere Ciphers.
     - [02/14/22]: Added EECS 4161 helper tools to solve the EECS 4161 Assignments #10, and #11.
     - [02/03/22]: Added EECS 4161 helper tool to solve the Feistel Cipher Decryption Assignment